jayeshmahajan/website/content/en/blog/_posts/XXXX-XX-XX-kubernetes-resource-quotas-limit-ranges-multi-team-best-practices.md

 This prevents:

 - Unbounded containers that consume cluster resources
-- Impossible requests that scheduler can't satisfy
+- Impossible requests that the scheduler can't satisfy
 - Unexpected quota exhaustion

+{{< note >}}
+Limit Ranges with defaults ensure that every container gets reasonable resource constraints, even if developers forget to specify them explicitly in their pod specifications.
+{{< /note >}}

 ## Best Practice 5: Monitor and iterate